Building an Alley Flat requires much of the same thought as any big investment.

 Take a look at your needs, your finances, and determine if an Alley Flat makes good financial sense at this time.
 Alley Flats meet the requirements for conventional home financing and home insurance.
 Although the Alley Flat Initiative suggests financing options, it is the responsibility of the property owner to secure financing.

-Alley Flat Initiative clients receive discounted architectural services and permit fee waivers in exchange for complying with affordability and sustainability requirements.
+Alley Flat Initiative clients receive permit fee waivers and expedited permitting in exchange for complying with affordability and sustainability requirements.

 Additional construction cost of $10,000 – $20,000 may be required if the existing water service needs upgrading.